adacountymilitia/website/_posts/2019-04-19-happy-patriots-day.md

 ---

-Today is the day that we commemorate the [Battles of Lexington and Concord][battles], and the brave men who died there in 1775 initiating the defense that ultimately freed us from King George III.
-In their memory, the Real 3%ers of Idaho held a ceremony on the Capitol steps behind the Liberty Bell.
-Lt Gov. Janice McGeachin, as acting governor, administered to all in attendance an oath of defense and allegiance to the Constitutions of the State and of the Union.
+Today is the day that we commemorate the [Battles of Lexington and Concord][battles], and the brave minutemen who died there in our defense in 1775.
+In their memory, the Real 3%ers of Idaho held a ceremony on the Capitol steps.
+Lt Gov. Janice McGeachin, as acting governor, administered to all modern-day minutemen in attendance an oath of Constitutional allegiance.

 [battles]: https://en.wikipedia.org/wiki/Battles_of_Lexington_and_Concord